 Obviously there are external, particularly economic, factors that influence trends within the CSR community, but my hope is that 5 years from now the CSR industry will be in a role of greater influence in business decision-making, in general.
 Among the more common CSR actions, I would love to see supporting employee volunteerism more widely recognized as having the most immediate and positive impact on company culture and ethos, and on the communities where employees get involved.

 6. Tell us a story (or two) about something that happened in your work that you consider to be a success, something that you’re proud of, and explain why.

-Want to learn more about how David and VolunteerMatch help companies engage employees in volunteering?
+Want to learn more about how Shannon and VolunteerMatch help companies engage employees in volunteering?
 Get in touch!